 Phuket 101 receives 250,000 monthly visitors on average (500,000 pageviews/month).

 If you wish to advertise on this space or other options available on Phuket 101, just contact us.

-Kathu waterfalls are actually quite nice during rainy season as it cascades on four levels.
-They are almost on every Phuket map and very well indicated on the road when approaching Patong.They are very popular with kids and parents who enjoy playing in the natural pools while enjoying local food sold in carts around.
-There is no entrance fee as Kathu Waterfalls are not in a national park.
-If you visit during high season, don’t be surprised if the stream has become small.
-Read more…
+Kathu waterfall is quite lovely during the rainy season as water cascades down four levels through the green jungle.
+This waterfall is on every Phuket map and very well indicated on the road when approaching Patong.
+It’s very popular with kids and parents who love to play in the stream while enjoying some local food sold in street carts and small stalls around.

-4. Ao Yon Waterfall
+4. Ao Yon Waterfall (Ton Ao Yon)

 Waterfalls outside Phuket

-6. Ton Phrai Waterfall
+5. Ton Phrai Waterfall